JuliaDynamics/CriticalTransitions.jl/docs/src/tutorial.md

 σ = 0.2

 # StochSystem
-sys = StochSystem(FitzHughNagumo, p, 2, σ)
+sys = StochSystem(fitzhugh_nagumo, p, zeros(2), σ)
 ```
-The `2` in the last line indicates that the system has two dimensions.
+Here we have chosen `zeros(2)` as the initial state of the system.
+The length of this vector must correspond to the system's dimensionality, but for now the state is just a placeholder that aligns our syntax with that of DifferentialEquations.jl and DynamicalSystems.jl.

 !!! note "Multiplicative and/or correlated noise"
     Of course, it is also possible to define more complicated noise processes than simple additive white noise.
 This is done by specifying a custom *noise function* and *covariance matrix* in the `StochSystem` definition.
 For more info, see [Defining a StochSystem](@ref).